NotAShelf/nvf/docs/manual/configuring/dag-entries.md

 2. `globalsScript` - used to set globals defined in `vim.globals`
 3. `basic` - used to set basic configuration options
 4. `optionsScript` - used to set options defined in `vim.o`
-5. `theme` (this is simply placed before `pluginConfigs`, meaning that surrounding entries don't depend on it) - used to set up the theme, which has to be done before other plugins
+5. `theme` (this is simply placed before `pluginConfigs` and `lazyConfigs`, meaning that surrounding entries don't depend on it) - used to set up the theme, which has to be done before other plugins
 6. `lazyConfigs` - `lz.n` and `lzn-auto-require` configs.
 If `vim.lazy.enable`
    is false, this will contain each plugin's config instead.
 7. `pluginConfigs` - the result of the nested `vim.pluginRC` (internal option,